Off Plan Property Mortgage or Post-Handover Payment Plan: Which One is Better?

 The number of payment installments and due dates really depends on the project’s construction timeline, and can vary from developer to developer.

-Here is an example of a payment plan for Eden The Valley project by Emaar.
-This project requires a 5% down payment, a total of 50% payment before construction completes, with the remaining to be paid in installments every 5 months within 2 years.
+For this development, you’d start with a 5% down payment.
+Then, you’d need to make a total of 50% payment before construction completes, with the remaining to be paid in installments every 5 months over the course of 2 years.

 Eden The Valley by Emaar